toolleeo/cli-apps/README.md

 ## <a name="data-management-tabular"></a>Data management - Tabular data

-Tools to manage tabular data files (CSV, xls, database tables, etc.).
+Tools to manage tabular data files, such as CSV, spreadsheets, and database tables.

 * [csvkit](https://github.com/wireservice/csvkit) - A suite of command-line tools for converting to and working with CSV, the king of tabular file formats.
 * [csvq](https://github.com/mithrandie/csvq) - SQL-like query language for csv.